-In the 21st century we appear to be far better prepared to deal with the impact of natural disasters than previous generations were.
+In the 21st century, we appear to be far better prepared to deal with the impact of disasters than previous generations were.
 After all, we have the benefits of technology and science – we should know what to do.
-But in reality, this progress means little.
+In reality, this progress means little.

 For the first time in human history, our societies are also manufacturing disaster risks faster than we’re capable of mitigating them.
 How?
-From decades of making unplanned and unregulated decisions about where we live, what kind of houses and settlements we live in and how unprepared we are to deal with the growing uncertainties of a changing environment.
+From decades of making unplanned and unregulated decisions about where we live and what kind of houses and settlements we live in.

 The 2010 mid-term review of the internationally adopted Hyogo Framework for Action (2005-2015) reveals consistently weak progress on national efforts and local results related to the Framework’s priority on reducing underlying risk factors.
 This includes actions for regulating rapidly expanding urban settlements, enforcing building codes and assessing the impacts of major development projects and plans, among other measures.